amaksr/nsynjs/README.md

     };
     ajaxGetJson.nsynjsHasCallback = true; // <<-- indicates that nsynjs should stop and wait on evaluating this function
 ```

+##### Q: Promises or nsynjs-aware wrappers? #####

+Many async functions already have promisified versions, so you can just use them in your synchronous code.

+However, if you want to be able to stop pseudo-threads gracefully and with proper cleaning,
+ you should use nsynjs-aware wrappers, because they provide mechanism
+ to terminate active underlying functions (e.g. terminate setTimeout timer with clearTimeout).

 [More on wrappers](https://github.com/amaksr/nsynjs/wiki/Wrappers)